"The only laws of matter are those which our minds must fabricate, and the only laws of mind are fabricated for it by matter." -- James Clerk Maxwell

 The Table of Contents and Preface are available online.

-Jump to George Johnson's Home Page.
+George Johnson's Home Page.